 In the case whereby a horse tests positive for antibodies of Equine Viral Arteritis (EVA), that horse will not be able to enter Japan.
 Therefore, please DO NOT vaccinate against EVA.

 West Nile Virus (WNV) Vaccination

-This is especially important for American horses, and European horses planning to come to Japan directly after running in the United States.
+This is especially important for North American horses, and European horses planning to come to Japan after running in North America.
 The conditions for each of these horses are different based on the areas which they have visited or transited, the length of these visits and so forth.
 Please take a look at the following requirements.